viamrobotics/viam-python-sdk/README.md

    - If you provided the `--release` flag, the enclosing directory will be `release`: `rust-utils/target/release/libviam_rust_utils.*`
    - The extension of the executable will depend on your operating system.
 For example, on macOS it will be `libviam_rust_utils.dylib`, whereas on Linux it will be `libviam_rust_utils.so`
 1. Copy the compiled library to the directory `viam-python-sdk/src/viam/rpc/`
-1. From the `viam-python-sdk` directory, run `poetry build` to create an installable package
+1. From the `viam-python-sdk` directory, run `uv build --wheel` to create an installable package
 1. Find the newly created installable package located in `viam-python-sdk/dist/` and pip install it directly, for example: `pip install viam-python-sdk/dist/viam_sdk-0.1.0-py3-none-any.whl`

 If you have a macOS or Linux based operating system and do not want to build rust-utils manually, you can also look for the executable in the [releases](https://github.com/viamrobotics/rust-utils/releases/latest) page of the rust-utils library.